 Ways of thinking that now seem self-destructive must at some point have been adaptive.
 And they, too, dedicate many pages to confirmation bias, which, they claim, has a physiological component.
 They cite research suggesting that people experience genuine pleasure, a rush of dopamine, when processing information that supports their beliefs.
 “It feels good to ‘stick to our guns’ even if we are wrong,” they observe.

 There must be some way to convince people to look at the science and, how to address the tendencies that lead to false scientific belief.
 “The Enigma of Reason,” “The Knowledge Illusion,” and “Denying to the Grave” were all written before the recent federal elections.
 And, anticipate the rise of alternative facts and false information.

 It would be nice to think that rational people would be able to think their way to a solution that puts facts ahead of assume and/or, I recon or, blindly believing what we are told.
 But, unless you are truly open minded and impartial the literature is not reassuring.
 Deep rooted primal human nature being what it is.

 Some people will not change their minds until the facts bite them on the arse and draw blood.
 So, you can understand why we struggle with action on climate change when we also include the self serving agenda of fossil fuel conglomerates driving false narrative and turning save the planet or green into a dirty word.

-In addition to vested interest, there are those that like to keep things how they are so they don't need to go through the uncomfortable task of analising facts and outcomes that may go against what suits them.
-While others like to analise the facts and look at the projected outcomes without bias.
+In addition to vested interest, there are those that like to keep things how they are so they don't need to go through the uncomfortable task of analysing facts and outcomes that may go against what suits them.
+While others like to analyse the facts and look at the projected outcomes without bias.

 These are the people, our thinkers and scientists, who need to be embraced by the greater population and those in power, if we have any chance of protecting the natural world and advancing civilisation into a new sustainable energy era.